 What are the Advantages of Freedom Camping?

 - Freedom camping saves campers a significant amount of money.
-Once you’ve got a campervan or tent organised, your stay is free.
+Once you’ve got a campervan or tent organised, your stay is free (or super affordable).
 It’s worth noting that the vast majority of freedom camping sites in New Zealand require guests to be fully self-contained which means pitching a tent is seldom possible.
 If you plan on freedom camping, it really is best to do so with a self-contained campervan.

 - Freedom campers have the opportunity to stay in some of the most stunning (and remote) parts of the country.